get-convex/convex-docs/docs/dashboard.md

 ![Dashboard Projects View](/screenshots/projects.png)

-[The dashboard](https://dashboard.convex.dev/) shows all of your Convex teams and projects, allowing you to manage your teams, projects, and Convex deployments.
+[The dashboard](https://dashboard.convex.dev/) is the central hub for managing your Convex projects.
+Here you can create and manage your Convex teams, projects, and deployments.